turris-cz/user-docs/docs/hw/mox/rescue_modes.md

 !!! tip
     Your current state is saved in a snapshot.
-You can later cheery-pick changes you still want by using _schnapps_.
+You can later cheery-pick changes you still want by using [Schnapps](../../geek/schnapps/schnapps.md).

 ## Re-flash router